minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 contribution amounts.

-// Interpretation of these validity of the results Althoug these adjusted $R^2$ values are very high and might raise suspicion of multicoloinearity within the predictor variables, the VIF values of all variables are below 5, with most of them being between 1 and 1.25, and a correlation plot shows similar results, that no variables are suspiciously
+// Interpretation of these validity of the results Although these adjusted $R^2$ values are very high and might raise suspicion of multicoloinearity within the predictor variables, the VIF values of all variables are below 5, with most of them being between 1 and 1.25, and a correlation plot shows similar results, that no variables are suspiciously